 Governing Responsible Business Research Environment

-The purpose of the fellowship program is to affiliate outstanding scholars outside CBS to the GRB, as a mean to strengthen and cross-fertilize the GRB research portfolio.
-The program is a beneficial way for GRB to foster collaborations and to strengthen ties to individuals with interesting research profiles.
-The fellows get a chance to come to one of the most vibrant research groups in the world in the area of governing responsible business, and get a valuable opportunity during their stay to connect with GRB’s prominent researchers.
+The purpose of the fellowship program was to affiliate outstanding scholars outside CBS to the GRB, as a means to strengthen and cross-fertilize the GRB research portfolio.
+The program has been a beneficial way for GRB to foster collaborations and to strengthen ties to individuals with interesting research profiles.
+The fellows got a chance to come to one of the most vibrant research groups in the world in the area of governing responsible business, and got a valuable opportunity during their stay to connect with GRB’s prominent researchers.

 Amanda is a PhD Candidate at Rotterdam School of Management and the Erasmus Research Institute of Management since July 2013 and will defend her thesis in fall 2018.
 During her PhD Amanda was a research fellow in the Marie Curie Initial Training Network, Innovation for Sustainability.
 As part of this project, she collaborated with the World Business Council for Sustainable Development where she joined the Redefining Value team as an associate and conducted field research for her PhD.
 At the WBCSD, Amanda assisted the production of the SDG Compass, a guide for business action on the UN Sustainable Development Goals.
 In May 2018, Amanda joined the Force for Positive Change Initiative at RSM as an academic advisor.
 For this initiative, her main role is to provide academic advice on a series of learning modules to introduce business students to the UN Sustainable Development Goals.
 Amanda’s research interest is at the intersection of sustainability management and social-ecological systems.
 She published the first article of her dissertation in the Journal of Cleaner Production.